ReneGombar/hide-header-on-scroll/readme.txt

 == Changelog ==

+= 1.1 =
+* Added detect button inside admin-setting page to easily detect header and main divs IDs
+* Optimization for other themes

 = 1.0 =
 * First version with default values for OceanWP Themes.
 * Plugin Settings allow it be used with other themes.